Medscape

-Medscape is a website providing access to medical information for clinicians; the organization also provides continuing education for physicians and health professionals.
+Medscape is a website providing access to medical information for clinicians and medical scientists; the organization also provides continuing education for physicians and other health professionals.
 It references medical journal articles, Continuing Medical Education (CME), a version of the National Library of Medicine's MEDLINE database, medical news, and drug information (Medscape Drug Reference, or MDR).
 At one time Medscape published seven electronic peer reviewed journals.

 History

-Medscape launched May 22, 1995 by SCP Communications, Inc. under the direction of its CEO Peter Frishauf.
+Medscape launched May 22, 1995, by SCP Communications, Inc. under the direction of its CEO Peter Frishauf.
+The first editor of Medscape was a P.A. named Stephen Smith.
 In 1999, George D. Lundberg became the editor-in-chief of Medscape.
-For seventeen years before joining Medscape he had served as Editor of the Journal of the American Medical Association.
+For seventeen years before joining Medscape he served as editor of the Journal of the American Medical Association.

 In September 1999, Medscape, Inc. went public and began trading on NASDAQ under the symbol MSCP.
 In 2000, Medscape merged with MedicaLogic, Inc., another public company.
 MedicaLogic filed for bankruptcy within 18 months and sold Medscape to WebMD in December 2001.
 In 2008, Lundberg was terminated by WebMD.
 The following year the Medscape Journal of Medicine ceased publishing.
 In January 2013, Eric Topol was named editor-in-chief of Medscape.
 The same year, Lundberg returned to Medscape as editor-at-large.

 In 2009, WebMD released an iOS application of Medscape, followed by an Android version two years later.
 In 2015, WebMD launched Medscape CME & Education on iOS.
 In 2021, Medscape launched Medscape UK to expand their business in United Kingdom.